Frickley Athletic F.C.: History

 Frickley returned to play in the Sheffield Association League for the duration of the Second World War, but rejoined the Midland League in 1945.
 Their second appearance in the FA Cup proper came in the 1957–58 season, when they were knocked out by South Shields away from home.

 In 1960 the Midland League disbanded, and Frickley, having finished bottom of the table, opted to join the Cheshire League, a competition they remained in for the duration of the 1960s, despite the Midland League having been restarted only a year after folding.
 Colliery were far more competitive in the Cheshire League, although they never troubled the top places in the division.
-In 1963 they beat Macclesfield Town away in the Fourth Qualifying Round of the FA Cup to set up a mouth-watering First Round tie at Meadow Lane against Notts County, the Third Division only just progressing after beating Frickley 2–1.
+In 1963 they beat Macclesfield Town away in the Fourth Qualifying Round of the FA Cup to set up a mouth-watering First round tie at Meadow Lane against Notts County, the Third Division only just progressing after beating Frickley 2–1.
 In 1969 the club entered the FA Trophy for the first time.

 In 1970 Colliery returned to the Midland League, which had lost a lot of its members to the recently formed Northern Premier League.
-Frickley soon became one of the more accomplished sides in the league, with third and second-placed finishes (in 1971 and 1973 respectively) sandwiching another trip to the First Round of the FA Cup.
+Frickley soon became one of the more accomplished sides in the league, with third and second-placed finishes (in 1971 and 1973 respectively) sandwiching another trip to the first round of the FA Cup.
 Rotherham United journeyed to Westfield Lane and had to settle for a 2–2 draw in a thrilling encounter before seeing off the non-league side in the replay at Millmoor.
 Two years later the Blues faced another Yorkshire derby in the FA Cup proper, but the encounter was less memorable for Frickley, who were trounced 1–6 at The Shay.

 In 1976, two years after changing their name to Frickley Athletic, the club was admitted to the Northern Premier League.
 At first they became whipping boys, finishing fourth bottom in the inaugural campaign, but they soon turned the tide, and in 1980 finished in third place.
-The club committee took the decision to apply for membership of the recently founded Alliance Premier League (APL), the highest level below the Football League, and were rewarded with a place in the competition for the 1980–81 season.
+The club committee decided to apply for membership of the recently founded Alliance Premier League (APL), the highest level below the Football League, and were rewarded with a place in the competition for the 1980–81 season.